Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

 It is generally assumed within the standard cosmological model that initial density perturbations are Gaussian at all scales.
 However, primordial quantum diffusion unavoidably generates non-Gaussian, exponential tails in the distribution of inflationary perturbations.
 These exponential tails have direct consequences for the formation of collapsed structures in the universe, as has been studied in the context of primordial black holes.
 We show that these tails also affect the very-large-scale structures, making heavy clusters like ``El Gordo'', or large voids like the one associated with the cosmic microwave background cold spot, more probable.
 We compute the halo mass function and cluster abundance as a function of redshift in the presence of exponential tails.
 We find that quantum diffusion generically enlarges the number of heavy clusters and depletes subhalos, an effect that cannot be captured by the famed $\fNL$ corrections.
 These late-universe signatures could thus be fingerprints of quantum dynamics during inflation that should be incorporated in $N$-body simulations and checked against astrophysical data.

-\textbf{\emph{Introduction.}} The standard cosmological model, the so-called \LCDM~scenario, provides an excellent fit to the high-precision astrophysical and cosmological observations performed over the last few decades, in particular the temperature and polarisation anisotropies of the Cosmic Microwave Background (CMB), the Large-Scale Structure (LSS) of the universe, the relative abundance of light elements and the expansion dynamics of the universe.
-Its three main ingredients are: (1) the use of General Relativity and the Cosmological Principle, (2) the assumption that the universe is made of baryonic matter, dark matter, radiation and some sort of dark energy, with initial abundances that are among the free parameters of the model and (3) initial density fluctuations with quasi scale-invariant, Gaussian statistics.
+\textbf{\emph{Introduction.}} The standard cosmological model (\LCDM), provides an excellent fit to the high-precision astrophysical and cosmological observations, in particular the Cosmic Microwave Background (CMB), the Large-Scale Structure (LSS) of the universe and the relative abundance of light elements.
+Its three main ingredients are: (1) General Relativity and the Cosmological Principle, (2) a universe made of baryonic matter, dark matter, radiation and dark energy, and (3) quasi scale-invariant, Gaussian initial density fluctuations.

-However, as expected for any simple model aiming to explain all different aspects of cosmic history in a unique framework, hints for a few cracks start to emerge at different stages, in the form of moderate statistical tensions in parameter inference, e.g. the local expansion rate \cite{Freedman:2017yms,Verde:2019ivm}, or via the existence of ``extreme'' objects or outliers, which are more frequently observed than what \LCDM~predicts.
+However, hints for a few cracks start to emerge at different stages, in the form of moderate statistical tensions in parameter inference, e.g. the local expansion rate \cite{Freedman:2017yms,Verde:2019ivm}, or via the existence of ``extreme'' objects or outliers, which are more frequently observed than what \LCDM~predicts.